Skip to Content

 Many off-Broadway shows these days have big name stars and high production value and tickets can be as in-demand for popular off-Broadway shows as on-Broadway.
 And sometimes you’ll see something headed to Broadway before it gets there.

 Don’t feel like you’re skimping on a great theater experience by looking beyond Times Square for a great play.
-THe only you might be missing out on are the high ticket prices.
+The only you might be missing out on are the high ticket prices.
 Some off-Broadway tickets can be expensive but nowhere near the prices you’ll pay for the big musicals.

 The Play that Goes Wrong